Find Cheap Auto Insurance Quotes in New York

-In New York, drivers are mandated to carry personal injury protection (PIP) coverage per the state's no-fault insurance laws.
-PIP is a form of medical expense coverage purchased as part of an auto insurance policy.
-No-fault insurance in New York covers the costs of all injuries drivers and passengers personally sustain, regardless of who was at-fault in the accident.
-As with other no fault states that require PIP, New York has its own special laws and regulations.
+In New York, drivers are mandated to carry personal injury protection (PIP) coverage, per the state's no-fault insurance laws.
+PIP is a form of medical expenses coverage purchased as part of an auto insurance policy.
+No-fault insurance in New York covers the costs of all injuries drivers and passengers sustain, regardless of who is at fault for an accident.
+As with other no-fault states that require PIP, New York has its own laws and regulations.

-What is covered by personal injury protection in New York?
+What is covered by personal injury protection insurance in New York?